-Do not allow the car to air dry or drive the vehicle around the neighborhood to dry.
-This can leave watermarks from the hard water minerals.
-Also, do not use non-soft materials or abrasive towels to dry the car as they can leave hairline scratches on the paint.
+Don’t: Let your car air dry or drive it around the block, as this can leave watermarks from hard water minerals.
+Also, steer clear of using non-soft materials or abrasive towels, as they can cause hairline scratches on the paint.

-Do use soft, terry towels or chamois to dry.
-If using towels, have several on hand.
-The best way is to blot the water off verses mopping the towel over the paint.
-Use a soft squeegee to speed up the drying, but be sure the rubber is soft and pliable.
-You don’t want it to pick up debris that can cause scratches.
+Do: Choose soft, terry towels or chamois for drying.
+Blot the water off instead of rubbing the towel over the paint.
+Use a soft squeegee to speed up the process, ensuring the rubber is soft and pliable to avoid scratches.

 By following these simple guidelines, you can turn car washing into a satisfying and effective routine that keeps your vehicle looking its best.
 But, if you’re ready for a new car to fawn over, donate to Kidney Cars.
 You’ll be making a difference for kidney patients while earning a tax credit!

 What do you hear when you start your car and listen to your engine?
 Is it the savage roar of high performance?
 Or does it sound more like it is screeching for he...